ArunHTV/smart-mark-survey/README.md

 # Smart Mark Survey

 Smart Mark Survey is a short survey featuring wrestling-related questions.
 It requires the user's input, which is then commented on by the program, usually in a way that mocks the user's choices.
 The choices are then exported to a txt file that collates the data in a legible format.
-The concept was inspired by many real-life interactions I've personally come across betweens alleged 'fans' on the Internet.
+The concept was inspired by many real-life interactions I've personally come across betweens alleged 'fans' on the Internet (smart mark being a term that refers to fans who think their wrestling knowledge and preferences is/are superior to anyone elses).

 ## Save User's Input